-A GREEN AND ACTIVE PLACE Table A.45 GA1 - OPEN SPACE, SPORT & OUTDOOR RECREATION Economic Effects Significant positive effects:Minor negative effects:Recognises the unique relationship between a vibrant city and its green spaces that helps to make the city an attractive place to live, work and visit.
-The city's green and blue infrastructure could create a positive visual impression that could have a beneficial impact on the local economy through increased tourism, enhanced appeal for inward investment, and direct job creation and employment.Minor negative effects:Whilst it could help deliver more brownfield sites for development, with the predicted growth of the city the need to provide additional open space which will add to attractiveness of the city and provide recreational area residents and visitors.
-Option 2 merely safeguards exit open space.
+A GREEN AND ACTIVE PLACE Table A.45 GA1 - OPEN SPACE, SPORT & OUTDOOR RECREATION Economic Effects Significant positive effects: Recognises the unique relationship between a vibrant city and its green spaces that helps to make the city an attractive place to live, work and visit.
+The city's green and blue infrastructure could create a positive visual impression that could have a beneficial impact on the local economy through increased tourism, enhanced appeal for inward investment, and direct job creation and employment.
+Minor negative effects: Whilst it could help deliver more brownfield sites to development, with the predicted growth of the city need to provide additional open space which will attractiveness of the city and provide recreational residents and visitors.
+Option 2 merely safeguard open space.
 Environmental Effects Significant positive effects: An integrated and connected green and blue infrastructure would have the potential to provide ecological corridors between the city centre and the countryside for wildlife and green spaces for wildlife habitats.
-Reasons for Selecting Preferred Option Option 1 supports the retention and enhancement of policies to protect, provide and improve important parks, open spaces, playing field woodlands, allotments, community gardens, landscape features and amenity areas that would constitute the city's green and blue infrastructure.
-The provision of additional open space and green corridors will be required as part of new developments to deliver the integrated and connected green and blue infrastructure network provision.
-It aims to ensure that green spaces around new development are treated as integral to a planning and design process which is conscious of the proposed green and blue infrastructure network material releases of open space for development will only be considered in exceptional circumstances where the loss would not result in detriment to the overall green infrastructure provision and there is scope for improving the quality of provision elsewhere.
-It arecognises that there is a unique relationship between a vibrant city and its green spaces that helps to make the city an attractive place live, work and visit.
-The city's green and blue infrastructure will create a positive visual impression that will have a beneficial impact or local economy through increased tourism, enhanced appeal for inward investment, and direct job creation and employment.
+Minor negative effects: The lack of potential interconnectivity of green open create potential ecological corridors within a growing Reasons for Selecting Preferred Option ovide and improve important parks, open spaces, playing fields, aity areas that would constitute the city's green and blue will be required as part of new developments to deliver the It aims to ensure that green spaces around new development is of the proposed green and blue infrastructure network master ared in exceptional circumstances where the loss would not scope for improving the quality of provision elsewhere.
+It also is green spaces that helps to make the city an attractive place to issitive visual impression that will have a beneficial impact on the estment, and direct job creation and employment.
 Timescale of Impact Social: Short term impacts are envisaged through protection and improvement of open spaces, with medium term impacts through new development and network enhancement.
 Economic: Medium term impacts are envisaged as the open space network enhancements are recognised as part of the city's attraction.
 Environmental: Short term impacts are envisaged through protection and improvement of open spaces and medium term impacts through new development and network enhancement.
 Mitigation or enhancement Whilst no significant negative effects are envisaged for either option there is scope to ensure that the minor negative effects are properly mitigated against through an appropriate criteria based policy.